 Content approval can cause major bottlenecks in the review process, especially when there are a few too many cooks in the kitchen.
 Luckily, the solution in this area is simple: designate roles at the start of the project so everyone knows what they should review.
 When everyone knows what they are to focus on and every piece of content is accounted for, errors are far less likely to slip by.

 Clarifying roles is one piece of content governance, which is defined as a set of standard procedures laying out how content should be planned, created, and distributed – in short, it adds structure to creative processes.
 Another piece of content governance is implementing guidelines to follow throughout the web design approval process, resulting in far more consistent designs.

 Content governance can also save you and your clients a great deal of time.
 A well-organized workflow allows you to conduct the review process in the most efficient way possible, cutting down unnecessary administrative tasks.

 There’s nothing like wowing a client with a beautifully designed, fully functional website – and with Ashore, doing so is a whole lot easier.
 Ashore streamlines the creative approval process, adding structure, context, and clarity to your workflow.
 Specifically for web designers, our Webpage Capture feature allows you to enter a URL and Ashore takes screenshots at several different pixel widths – 1200px, 992px, 768px, and 576px – to demonstrate how the page will look on desktop all the way down to mobile.

 By implementing a formal web design approval process, you can deliver the quality your clients have come to expect without the headaches, confusion, and never ending review cycles.
 Ready to transform your web design approval process?
-Sign up for your free, 7-day trial of Ashore today!
+Sign up for free today!